Sam Haggerty Preview, Player Props: Mariners vs. Rangers

 Sam Haggerty At The Plate

-- Haggerty is batting .253 with three doubles, a triple, a home run and 12 walks.
+- Haggerty is hitting .250 with three doubles, a triple, a home run and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.